 When it comes to skinning small game, you can’t go wrong with many hunters’ favorite all rounder, the Mora knife.

-The Morakniv Companion has everything ready for the task: razor-sharp blade, outstanding edge retention, and an excellent rubber grip handle for when your hands get sweaty or bloody.
+The Morakniv Companion has characteristics ready for the task: razor-sharp blade, outstanding edge retention, and an excellent rubber grip handle for when your hands get sweaty or bloody.

 The well-made 4.1-inch blade is made of hardened Sandvik 12C27 stainless steel and makes the Mora Companion ideal for a wide range of uses, from skinning game to food preparation and even carving.

-Since it has an amazing edge retention, the Companion makes a great hunting and skinning knife in the long run.
+Since it has an amazing edge retention, the Companion makes a great skinning and hunting knife in the long run.

 With this Mora, you could skin and field dress anything from squirrel and rabbit to small elk and deer, without having to worry about sharpening it or the handle getting too slippery when covered in grease and blood.